Agile vs Predictive: What Every PMP Candidate Must Know

 The July 2026 PMP exam fundamentally changed how PMI evaluates project management competency.
 Unlike previous versions that heavily emphasized traditional waterfall methods, today's exam reflects the reality that most organizations use a mix of approaches.
 Understanding the distinction between Agile and predictive project management isn't just an exam topic—it's a career competency that separates effective project managers from those who struggle in modern business environments.

 The new Examination Content Outline reflects this shift dramatically.
+The exam consists of 180 total questions (170 scored and 10 unscored pretest items) administered over 240 minutes.
 Approximately 60% of exam questions now focus on Agile or hybrid approaches, with only 40% emphasizing traditional predictive methods.
 This ratio mirrors what PMI research shows: most organizations today operate in environments requiring adaptive approaches, even when some project elements benefit from predictive planning.

 Understanding Predictive Project Management for the PMP